bigchaindb/bigchaindb/docs/server/source/production-nodes/setup-run-node.md

 ## Sync Your System Clock

 A BigchainDB node uses its system clock to generate timestamps for blocks and votes, so that clock should be kept in sync with some standard clock(s).
 The standard way to do that is to run an NTP daemon (Network Time Protocol daemon) on the node.

-(You could also use tlsdate, which uses TLS timestamps rather than NTP, but don't: it's not very accurate and it will break with TLS 1.3, which removes the timestamp.)
+MongoDB also recommends having an NTP daemon running on all MongoDB nodes.

 NTP is a standard protocol.
 There are many NTP daemons implementing it.
 We don't recommend a particular one.
 On the contrary, we recommend that different nodes in a cluster run different NTP daemons, so that a problem with one daemon won't affect all nodes.